High-Sensitivity Optical Detection of Electron-Nuclear Spin Clusters in Diamond: C NMR

-The number of clusters of spins around each NV under the laser focal spot is calculated in the Supplementary material, section IX.
+The number of clusters of spins around each NV under the laser focal spot is calculated in the Supplementary material \cite{supp}, section IX.
 It is shown that there is a ratio of 1/10 between double occupancy and single occupancy of $^{13}$C nuclear spins close to NV centers in our sample.
 Such pairs should thus be detectable in about an hour with our setup.
 Fig. \ref{pairs}-b) shows two scans taken in the region where such transitions between the $\ket{g}$ and triplet states $\ket{T}$ are expected.
-Most of the transitions are indeed observed, and reported in Tab. \ref{coupledtable}. showing good agreement with theoretical modeling.
+Most of the transitions are indeed observed, and reported in Tab. \ref{coupledtable}. showing good agreement with theoretical modeling. {Further experiments are planned to investigate the coherence of these coupled spin pairs.
+At present, our sensitivity is insufficient to perform spin-echo measurements on such weak signals.}